scssh/ciphers/draft-harper-sshm-chacha20-poly1305.md

 This document aims to:

-1. Provide an SSH authenticated encryption construction using ChaCha20 and Poly1305 consistent with RFC 7539.
+Provide an SSH authenticated encryption construction using ChaCha20 and Poly1305 consistent with RFC 7539.

-2. Remove direct dependence of the nonce on sequence numbers alone by introducing a KEX‑derived fixed nonce prefix per direction and per keying interval.
+Remove direct dependence of the nonce on sequence numbers alone by introducing a KEX‑derived fixed nonce prefix per direction and per keying interval.

-3. Provide explicit MAC key derivation and nonce usage that avoids nonce reuse across packets and across keying intervals.
+Provide explicit MAC key derivation and nonce usage that avoids nonce reuse across packets and across keying intervals.

-4. Specify rekey and usage limits to keep total ChaCha20 block usage within secure bounds.
+Specify rekey and usage limits to keep total ChaCha20 block usage within secure bounds.

 This document does not aim to:

-1. Replace the SSH MAC‑then‑encrypt vs encrypt\_then‑MAC debates for legacy ciphers; it specifies an AEAD construction that produces ciphertext and an authentication tag consistent with ChaCha20/Poly1305 AEAD usage.
+Replace the SSH MAC‑then‑encrypt vs encrypt\_then‑MAC debates for legacy ciphers; it specifies an AEAD construction that produces ciphertext and an authentication tag consistent with ChaCha20/Poly1305 AEAD usage.

-2. Change high‑level SSH Transport packet framing, compression, or packet length semantics outside of what is necessary to specify AEAD usage.
+Change high‑level SSH Transport packet framing, compression, or packet length semantics outside of what is necessary to specify AEAD usage.

 # Cryptographic Primitives

 The primitives used are:

-1.  **Stream Cipher**: ChaCha20, 20 rounds, 256‑bit key.
+Stream Cipher: ChaCha20, 20 rounds, 256‑bit key.
-2.  **MAC**: Poly1305, producing 128‑bit authentication tags.
+MAC: Poly1305, producing 128‑bit authentication tags.

 Implementations **MUST** use the ChaCha20 and Poly1305 constructions and bit and byte ordering exactly as specified in **RFC 7539**.